Published on Nov 01, 2019 and last reviewed on Jun 06, 2020 - 3 min read

 If the discharge is thick, sticky, yellow or greenish, foul-smelling, and in excess, it is best to get it checked.
 If it is due to an underlying infection, then your doctor will prescribe antibiotics.

-Do you have a question on Leucorrhea or ?Ask a Doctor Online
+Do you have a question on Leukorrhea or Leucorrhea?Ask a Doctor Online